typealiased/mockingbird/Sources/Mockingbird.docc/Pages/Getting Started/SPM-Package-QuickStart.md

-# SwiftPM Quick Start Guide - Package Manifest
+# SPM Package Quick Start Guide

-Integrate Mockingbird into a SwiftPM package manifest.
+Integrate Mockingbird into a SwiftPM package.

 ## Overview

+This guide is for SwiftPM packages with a `Package.swift` manifest.
+If you have an Xcode project that uses SwiftPM, please see the <doc:SPM-Project-QuickStart> instead.

+### 1. Add the framework

 Add Mockingbird as a package and test target dependency in your `Package.swift` manifest.